khushaljethava/khushaljethava.github.io/_posts/2026-04-01-Multimodal-AI-with-Python.md

 tags: [python, ai, multimodal]
 image:
   path: "/commons/Multimodal AI with Python Working with Text Images and Audio.png"
-  alt: "Multimodal AI with Python: Working with Text, Images, and Audio"
+  alt: "Multimodal AI architecture combining text, image, and audio processing using GPT-4 Vision, transformers, and Whisper in Python"
 ---

 ## What Is Multimodal AI?